DYFeng/GRobot/README.md

 GRobot  [![Build Status](https://travis-ci.org/DYFeng/GRobot.png)](https://travis-ci.org/DYFeng/GRobot)
 ======

-GRobot is a powerful web robot,base on gevent and slenium.
+GRobot is a powerful web robot based on gevent and selenium.
-This project was came from [Ghost.py](http://jeanphix.me/Ghost.py).I changed a lot and renamed to GRobot.
+This project comes from [Ghost.py](http://jeanphix.me/Ghost.py),which I have rewrote most of the code inside, and changed its name to GRobot.

 ```python
 from grobot import GRobot